SmallImprovements/react-with-animation/README.md

 # React with Animation

-A Component and a Higher-Order-Component (HOC) to manage short-lived CSS animations in React
+A Component and a Higher-Order-Component (HOC) to manage short-lived CSS animations in React.

 **Working example**: [here](https://lucastobrazil.github.io/react-with-animation-example/) or take a quick squiz at the code example further down the readme.